epeios-q37/epeios.bak/tools/xdhq/Meta/PYH/README/FOOTER.md

+The *Atlas* toolkit is particularly well suited for educational purposes, to write modern programming exercises, i.e. with a true graphical interface instead of the usual outdated textual one.
+More about this can be found [here](https://q37.info/s/cbms43s9).

+There is also a stub to for this library at address <https://q37.info/s/zzcn3wnx>.

 ## Content of the repository

 The `atlastk` directory contains the *Python* source code of the *Atlas* toolkit, which is the directory you have to reference in `PYTHONPATH` in order to use the *Atlas* toolkit in your own program, unless you have installed the [*atlastk* package](http://q37.info/s/9srmskcm) with `pip install atlastk`.